 For 30 years following Pentecost, Paul traveled 10,000 miles across the Roman Empire: to places like Ephesus, Philippi, Corinth and Athens.
 When the Emperor Nero came into power, feeding Christians to the lions became a form of national entertainment in Rome.
 He had the Disciple, Peter, crucified upside down, and beheaded Paul.
 In spite of the persecutions, or perhaps BECAUSE of them, by the 5th century AD, Christianity became the official religion of the Roman Empire.

 Until 1453, thanks to the ministry of the Disciple Mark, most of Egypt were Christians.
 But much has changed.
-Just last year, the Egyptian government declared a three-month state of emergency following the 2017 Palm Sunday bombings of two churches in northern Egypt.
+The Egyptian government declared a three-month state of emergency following the 2017 Palm Sunday bombings of two churches in northern Egypt.
 Naseem Faheem was the guard at St. Mark’s Cathedral.
 Suspicious of a man, he redirected him through the perimeter metal detector where the terrorist detonated the bomb he was carrying, killing them both.
 Though Naseem Faheem saved the lives of many, he martyred himself.
 Just hours after the bombing, his widow shocked the world when she stated unequivocally, “I’m not angry at the one who did this, I’m telling him, ‘May God forgive you, and we also forgive you.
 Believe me, we forgive you.
 You put my husband in a place I couldn’t have dreamed of.’”